Rio Celeste Waterfall & Tenorio Volcano National Park Guide

 Notes:

-• In the green season (May – December), the trail can get pretty muddy.
+• The trail can get pretty muddy in the green season (May – December).
 Wear your hiking boots!

 • Swimming is not permitted within Tenorio Volcano National Park.